-Describing the way a nanopanel is manufactured, begin to note that first it is necessary to produce the semiconductor's nanoparticles.
-Then, aluminum sheets are placed in a press in order to extremely thick them.
-And a thin layer of semiconducting ink is painted on the aluminum substrate.
-In a next stage, another press put layers of cadmium sulfide and sulfur, and zinc oxide (CdS and ZnO).
-Finally, the sheet is devided in sheets of solar cells.
-These nano-panels can be produced outdoors (Ferreira et al, 2014).
+In order to describe the way a nanopanel is manufactured, it can be said that first it is necessary to produce the semiconductor's nanoparticles (about 20mn in size, equivalent to 200 atoms in diameter).
+Then, aluminum sheets are placed in press, similar to those used in graphic paper.
+These aluminum sheets may be very dynamic in their use, because of their length and their width.
+This makes the product much more adaptable to formats required for the product.
+Then a thin layer of semiconducting ink is painted on the aluminum substrate.
+After that, another press put layers of cadmium sulfide and sulfur, and zinc oxide (CdS and ZnO).
+The layer of zinc oxide is non-reflective to ensure that sunlight is able to reach the semiconductor layer.
+Finally, the sheet is defined in sheets of solar cells.
+Unlike other methods of panels' manufacture that are usually used, which typically requires a special location for manufacturing, nano-panels can be produced outdoors (Chavaglia and Filipe, unpublished draft).